-The Company provides mortgage financing solutions to virtually the entire mortgage market in Canada.
+The Company provides mortgage financing solutions to the residential and commercial mortgage markets in Canada.
 By offering a full range of mortgage products, with a focus on customer service and superior technology, the Company believes that it is the leading non-bank mortgage lender in the industry.
-Growth has been achieved while maintaining a relatively conservative risk profile.
 The Company intends to continue leveraging these strengths to lead the "non-bank" mortgage lending industry in Canada, while appropriately managing risk.
 The Company's strategy is built on four cornerstones: providing a full range of mortgage solutions for Canadian single family and commercial customers; growing assets under administration; employing technology to enhance service to mortgage brokers and borrowers, lower costs and rationalize business processes; and maintaining a conservative risk profile.
 An important element of the Company's strategy is its direct relationship with the mortgage borrower.
-Although the Company places most of its originations with third parties, FNFLP is perceived by most of its borrowers as the mortgage lender.
+The Company is considered by most of its borrowers as the mortgage lender.
 This is a critical distinction.
 It allows the Company to communicate with each borrower directly throughout the term of the related mortgage.
 Through this relationship, the Company can negotiate new transactions and pursue marketing initiatives.
 Management believes this strategy will provide long-term profitability and sustainable brand recognition for the Company.